fboender/jerrybuild/README.md

   create build scripts.
 * Pass custom environment variables to the scripts based on globally or job-specificly configured environment settings.
-* Send email on job build failures
+* Send email on job build failures and recovery.
-* Web interface front-end
+* Web interface front-end.
 * Shield support (http://shields.io/)

 Since Jerrybuild is supposed to be lightweight, it doesn't implement some